 134 years ago a convergence of technology and creativity occurred.
 The newly invented gramophone was introduced commercially as a means to capture and play back sound out of thin air and record it onto a wax cylinder that could be listened to and shared over and over.
+Enjoyed by a multitude of listeners from all creeds and beliefs creating a shared experience of previously unattainable technology.
 At that same time, Huddie Ledbetter was born in the northern reaches of Louisiana, a recorder in his own right, who by the time of his early death in 1949 had a repertoire of 100s of songs.
 The two forces were destined to meet creating some of the most prolific recordings of early American folk, blues and gospel music.
 It was not only Leadbelly’s music that was recorded but he became the facilitator and touchstone to record a large swath of the imprisoned African American inmates in the southern penal system, giving voice and texture to a completely silenced minority.

 The 1900s were a tumultuous time in the southern states of the United States.
 A young country trying to heal the wounds of a brutal civil war and find its new place in the world.
 The rural inhabitants lived by a code that was determined by the loudest voice and strongest arm.

 Leadbelly in this world is not an innocent.
 He lead a rough and tumble life of extremes.
 He found peace and serenity at moments and spent long durations carousing, busking, seeing the ins and outs of small dives, juke-joints, clubs and parties from the Bottoms of Shreveport to the alleys of New Orleans and the back streets of Deep Ellum.
 He was a drinker, gambler, a musician and a ladies man.
 He did not see black and white but experienced numerous incidents of prejudice and hatred in his youth that carried weight on his shoulders into adulthood.